7 Common Slow Cooker Mistakes (and How to Avoid Them)

 What to do instead: Juices don’t evaporate in a slow cooker because the lid is closed.
 As a result, they may be thinner or more plentiful than you wish.
 Transfer them to a saucepan and thicken into a gravy with flour or cornstarch.

-Next, put your new skills to use with the 50 best-ever slow cooker recipes.
+Next, put your new skills to use with our best-ever slow cooker recipes.